 At the same time as King Solomon’s Mines, Golan-Globus, along with Richard Chamberlain and Sharon Stone, also shot a sequel Allan Quatermain and the Lost City of Gold (1986).
 This has a different director and, although mercifully removed of much of the excruciating camp, is an equally poor film.

 J. Lee Thompson’s other films of genre interest are:– the classic revenge psycho-thriller Cape Fear (1962), the occult film Eye of the Devil (1967), the Communist China spy thriller The Chairman/The Most Dangerous Man in the World (1969), Conquest of the Planet of the Apes (1972), Battle for the Planet of the Apes (1973), The Reincarnation of Peter Proud (1975), the Western The White Buffalo (1977) with Charles Bronson hunting a mythic buffalo, the slasher film Happy Birthday to Me (1981) and 10 to Midnight (1983) with Charles Bronson hunting a serial killer.
-J. Lee Thompson also co-wrote the scripts for the very strange psycho-thriller East of Piccadilly (1940) and the bizarre time travel/adventure film Future Hunters (1986).
+J. Lee Thompson also co-wrote the scripts for the very strange psycho-thriller East of Piccadilly (1940).